EventStore/documentation/docs/clients/dotnet/21.2/migration-to-gRPC.md

 # Migration to gRPC client

-TCP client is considered legacy.
+The TCP client is considered legacy.
 We recommend migrating to the gRPC client.

 We decided to use gRPC as our communication protocol, as it enabled us to standardise client communication.
-Thanks to that, we benefit from the built-in gRPC functionalities like streaming, back-pressure etc., instead of building the custom implementations.
+Thanks to that, we benefit from the built-in gRPC functionalities like streaming, back-pressure,etc., instead of building custom implementations.

-As gRPC is a multi-platform and widely adopted standard, it enabled us to provide a unified approach and deliver clients for other dev environments like Go, JVM, NodeJs, Rust.
+As gRPC is a multi-platform and widely adopted standard, it enabled us to provide a unified approach and deliver clients for other dev environments like Go, JVM, NodeJs, and Rust.

-TCP client will still be getting the necessary bug fixes, but new database features will be only delivered for the gRPC client (e.g. persistent subscription to `$all`).
+The TCP client will still be getting necessary bug fixes, but new database features will be only delivered for the gRPC client (e.g., persistent subscription to `$all`).

 Having all of that, we encourage you to migrate to the gRPC client.
 This document outlines the needed steps.
-Check also the [gRPC documentation](/clients/grpc/) for more details on how to use it.
+Please see the [gRPC documentation](/clients/grpc/) for more details on how to use it.

 ## Update the target Framework

-gRPC client doesn't support .NET Standard.
+The gRPC client doesn't support .NET Standard.
 The change comes from using different gRPC implementations for the specific .NET Framework version to tune the performance.

 If you were using it in the .NET Standard library, you have to update it to one of:
 - .NET 6 (`net6.0`),